-5 Simulation Projects for Heating, Ventilation, and Air Conditioning (HVAC)
+Heating, Ventilation, and Air Conditioning — 5 Simulation Templates

-HVAC systems are essential for a wide range of applications, from thermal comfort in office spaces and automobiles, to data center ventilation.
+Heating, ventilation, and air conditioning systems are essential for a wide range of applications, from thermal comfort in office spaces and automobiles to data center ventilation.

-Simulation provides a method for engineers and HVAC specialists to design, analyze, and optimize these systems.
+Simulation provides an efficient and accurate method for engineers and HVAC specialists to design, analyze, and optimize these systems.

 A natural convective heat transfer analysis was performed assuming fixed temperatures at the walls and air conditioning inlet.
-Other boundary conditions could, however, be applied, such as heat loss at windows or adiabatic walls.
-The room temperature and airflow throughout the room were determined.
+However, other boundary conditions could be applied, such as heat loss at windows or adiabatic walls.
+The room temperature and airflow throughout the room were also defined.

-A passive scalar transport analysis was done to show how gas enters a room via the climate system.
+A passive scalar transport analysis was completed to show how gas enters a room via the climate system.
 The results show the concentrations of the gas as it spreads throughout the room.

-For this simulation, a steady-state natural convective heat transfer analysis was done.
-The indoor part of the hall, as well as the outdoor environment, was modeled with fixed temperature and zero-gradient boundary conditions assigned, assuming a cold weather condition.
+For this simulation, a steady state natural convective heat transfer analysis was done.
+The indoor part of the hall, in addition to the outdoor environment, was modeled with a fixed temperature and zero-gradient boundary conditions were assigned, assuming a cold weather condition.
 Results include pressure and velocity fields, volume flux, and final temperature in the hallway.

-A steady-state natural convective heat transfer analysis was done to simulate internal airflow in a car cabin.
-The cabin has a 4-inlet air conditioning system located in the front dashboard and an outlet vent on the hood.
-The initial car temperature was 30 degrees Celsius and the temperature of the airflow was set at 10 degrees Celsius.
+A steady state natural convective heat transfer analysis was carried out to simulate internal airflow in a car cabin.
+The cabin has a four-inlet air conditioning system located in the front dashboard and an outlet vent on the hood.
+The initial car temperature was 30 degrees Celsius, and the temperature of the airflow was set at 10 degrees Celsius.
 The final results demonstrated the airflow velocity through the cabin and the rate of cooling in the vehicle.

-The projects described above can be imported into your own workspace for free, to help you start your own simulation with minimum effort.
+The heating, ventilation, and air conditioning projects described above can be imported into your own workspace for free, to help you start your own simulation with minimum effort.
 If you have any questions regarding the platform or simulation in general, the SimScale Forum and the workshops are the perfect places to ask them.
 See you there!

-If you want to read more about the benefits that SimScale brings, download this case study to find out how Austrian company IBEEE achieved 40% improvement in the flow rate and built a more efficient ventilation system.
+If you want to read more about the benefits that SimScale brings to the Heating, Ventilation, and Air Conditioning industry, download this case study to find out how Austrian company IBEEE achieved 40% improvement in the flow rate and built a more efficient ventilation system.